ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

 > “which has the following format on the wire:”

 ***CLAUSE 6***.
 The type event is a key-value dictionary with the following properties: "id", "pubkey", "created_at", "kind", "tags", "content", and "sig".
-Each property has a defined steady format (consult the NIP-01).
+Each property has a defined steady format.

+***WARN***: consult the NIP-01.

 CLAUSE 6.1.
 The property event.id is generated according to the NIP-01 specification.

 ***WARN***: consult the NIP-01.

 CLAUSE 6.2.
 The property event.tags is a multi-dimensional array (array of arrays) with N optional subarrays.
 Each optional subarray has two required elements: “name” (also called “key”), and “value”; and can have context-based optional elements.